-A summary of the volume of aggregate groundwater withdrawals permitted and actually produced from permitted wells for each MZ and permit type including the volume reserved in the freshwater Edwards Conservation Permit for ecological flows will be provided in the Annual Report.
+A summary of the volume of aggregate groundwater withdrawals permitted and actually produced from permitted wells for each Management Zone and permit type including the volume reserved in the freshwater Edwards Conservation Permit for ecological flows will be provided in the Annual Report.

 A summary of the actual versus permitted production volumes for each MZ is provided in Objective 1-2.
-The amount of historical Edwards Aquifer permitted water that has been retired since 2009 is 82,025,125 gallons per year that can be targeted for a conservation permit.
-Additionally, 1,200,000 gallons per year of Historical Trinity Aquifer permitted water has been retired; no Conditional A permitted water has been retired.
+The amount of Historic Use groundwater (i.e., permitted fresh Edwards volume) that has been retired (i.e., held under the District's Conservation Permit) and placed into the Ecological Flow Reserve since 2009 is 82,305,124 gallons or 0.35 cfs.
+Ecological Flow Reserve is a protected volume and not subject to further permitting.
+Additionally, 1,200,000 gallons per year of Historical Trinity Aquifer permitted water has been retired; no Fresh Edwards/Conditional A permitted water has been retired.

-GOAL 6 - Addressing Conservation and Rainwater Harvesting where Appropriate and Cost-Effective
+GOAL 6 Addressing Conservation and rainwater harvesting where appropriate and cost-effective